Image: ShutterStock

 How To Prevent Babies From Scratching Their Face?

-You can prevent a baby from scratching their face by identifying and avoiding the triggers.
-Here are some of the tips that you could try.
+From sharp nails to dry skin due to weather conditions or uncontrolled movements while exploring their face, a baby may scratch their face for several reasons.
+You can prevent them from scratching their face by identifying and avoiding these potential triggers.
+Here are some tips that you could try:

 Dr. Cajigal suggests, “The best topical preparations for the face are fragrance-free creams and ointments (for example, CeraVe, Vaseline), as these will help the skin retain moisture.
 Lotions are fine but have higher water content and do not absorb into the skin well.”